desktop/desktop/docs/process/testing.md

         - [ ] Repository is present on GitHub.com or Enterprise if published
 	- [ ] 'Visibility can't be private error' shown, if user's plan is not sufficient
 	- [ ] A `.gitattributes` file is added to the repository as part of the initial commit
+	- [ ] If repo is forked and upstream remote does not match, then modal is surfaced with Ignore/Update button

 ### Application
   - [ ] Minimize, Maximize, Close buttons work in top nav